C/1973 E1 (Kohoutek): Observational history

 In November 1973, Kohoutek became bright enough to be visible to the naked eye.
-The ion component of the comet's tail was first noted on 21 November accompanying the brighter dust component.
+The ion component of the comet's tail was first noted on 21 November, accompanying the brighter dust component.
 The comet brightened to an apparent magnitude of 2.8 by 22 December 1973 before becoming indiscernible to ground-based observers due to Kohoutek's conjunction with the Sun; between 24 and 31 December the comet was within 10° of the Sun.
 During this period, the comet experienced a surge in brightness that – although not clearly observable from the Earth's surface – placed it in the echelon of great comets.
-Kohoutek was at its brightest during this period, becoming a roughly –3rd magnitude object.
-Kohoutek was a much brighter object in the infrared, reaching magnitudes of at least –4.75 and –5.70 at wavelengths of 10 microns and 20 microns, respectively.
+Kohoutek was at its brightest during this period, becoming a roughly −3rd-magnitude object.
+Kohoutek was a much brighter object in the infrared, reaching magnitudes of at least −4.75 and −5.70 at wavelengths of 10 and 20 μm respectively.
 At its closest approach, the comet was visually separated by only around 0.75° from the center of the Sun.
-While the comet was too close to the Sun to be discernible from the ground, astronauts on Skylab and Soyuz 13 were able the observe the comet during its perihelion.
-The astronauts on Skylab noted that the comet was distinctly yellow and estimated that Kohoutek at its brightest was comparable to the magnitude –1.6 brightness of Jupiter.
+While the comet was too close to the Sun to be discernible from the ground, astronauts on Skylab and Soyuz 13 were able to observe the comet during its perihelion.
+The astronauts on Skylab noted that the comet was distinctly yellow and estimated that Kohoutek at its brightest was comparable to the magnitude −1.6 brightness of Jupiter.
 An antitail emerged during Kohoutek's close passage, stretching as far as 5–7° from the comet towards the Sun.
 The separate gas and dust tails typically seen on comets were not observed from Skylab; instead, the comet uniformly took on a yellow texture, transitioning to white and later to a mottled violet appearance.
 The strikingly yellow color of the comet at perihelion was due to the scattering of sunlight by sodium released by the comet.